Boilermate

 without any of the dangers must be a good thing, but Boilermate hit

-Boilermate had developed into a
+Boilermate had developed into an entity that required an

-complex animal that required a brain.
+electronic brain.
 Although heat exchange

 technology is simple to achieve, stabilising output temperature